 Each year, the NCDA Awards Committee, in collaboration with the Executive Director, as its Board Liaison, will manage the National Awards Program.

-This committee is responsible for: a Board Member will be appointed by the President to be a liaison to all awards and grants committees Awards Committee.
-The Board liaison has the responsibility to annually: (a) ensure the Awards and Research Chairs disseminate the NCDA Awards and Grants Information to relevant committee chairs;

-(a) establishing an application process and announcing the process to the membership via the website and other publications(c) managing the selection process; sometimes with representation from other committees (see outline below for specifics); (d) notifying all the winners, the nominees not selected, and all the nominatorss;(e) submitting the list of winners to Headquarters so plaques can be ordered before the conference; (f)
+This committee is responsible for a Board Member will be appointed by the President to be a liaison to all awards and grants committees Awards Committee.
+The Board liaison has the responsibility to annually: (a) ensure the Awards and Research Chairs disseminate the NCDA Awards and Grants Information to relevant committee chairs; establishing an application process and announcing the process to the membership via the website and other publications, managing the selection process; sometimes with representation from other committees (see outline below for specifics), and notifying all the winners, the nominees not selected, and all the nominators.

 and (c) publish this information in the winter Magazine; and (d) post information on the NCDA website.
 All awards and grants application shall be submitted to the appropriate committee chairs, for processing.
 All NCDA Awards and Grants Committees shall submit requests for plaques and/or certificates with names and suggested wording to the Executive Director for processing.
 All NCDA Awards and Grants given are to be announced at the conference.